igneous-labs/htmx-axum-template/README.md

 This however introduce the following quirks:

-- during development, both a vite dev server and the axum server must be running
+- during development, both the vite dev server and the axum server must be running
-- during development, `cargo run` must be run at the project root, else the html templates in the `app/` folder will not be served by it
+- during development, `cargo run` must be run at the project root, else the html templates in the `app/` folder will not be served by the axum server
-- we cannot use vite's `publicDir` feature in order to preserve the same directory structure at dev and prod time
+- in order to preserve the same directory structure at dev and prod time, we cannot use vite's [publicDir](https://vitejs.dev/config/shared-options.html#publicdir) feature

 ## Setup